kwresilo/ubcc1pi/README.md

 ## Documentation

-Please see <https://a-d-smith.github.io/ubcc1pi/> for documentation of the master branch.
+Please see <https://a-d-smith.github.io/ubcc1pi/> for documentation (may be out of date).
 Or look in [/docs/](docs/) to build your own.